emilymcdaniel/School_District_Analysis/README.md

 ![District Overview](https://github.com/emilymcdaniel/School_District_Analysis/blob/main/Resources/District%20Summary.PNG?raw=true)

 ## Results
-Please review how the metrics impacted the school disctrict's outcomes.
+Please review how the metrics impact the school disctrict's outcomes.

 ### District vs Charter Schools
 There is strong evidence from the data showing Charter schools outperform District schools, with over *40% more students* achieving an overall passing score.
 Among District schools, the average math score is 77 (67% of students passing) whereas Charter schools have an average math score of 83.5 (with 90% of students passing).
 The comparison of the average score vs students passing indicates the range of scores is greater among District schools.